Cold Chain Package Testing

 Need help developing a scope?
 We can develop a validation master plan.
 We can also identify worst case scenarios.
 We have libraries of standards to choose from.
 Our data loggers and thermocouple systems are comprehensive.
 We can test individual packages or packaging systems.

 We also have the ability to test seal strength.
 We have in-house tensile testing.
-Need a packout with dry ice, no problem.
+Need a packout with dry ice?
+No problem.
 Our accreditation includes food products and drug tests.
 We also offer expedited testing.

 We look forward to working with you to help you certify your packages through our streamlined process.
+Have a question about cold chain compliance?
+Contact us and we will determine the best course of action.